ancailliau/ancailliau.github.io/k8s/notes.md

 * A *TCP* Socket probe tries to open a TCP connection to the specified port of the container.
 * An *Exec* probe executes an arbitrary command inside the container and checks the command’s exit status code.

 Kubernetes allows you to also define a **readiness probe** for your pod.
 Three types of readiness probes as for liveness probes.
+Readiness probes are also useful when rolling out new deployments, as a bad pod will be prevented to take over all the running ones if its readiness probe fails.

 Unlike liveness probes, if a container fails the readiness check, it won’t be killed or restarted.
 The readiness probe is checked periodically—every 10 seconds by default.